 The Massachusetts Institute of Technology, better known as MIT, is one of the best and most prestigious technical colleges in the world.
 If you want hands-on research from day one and a tight-knit, tech-driven community at your fingertips, MIT is certainly on your radar.

 What makes it so special?
 It’s not just aura.
 To train the next generation of minds, the Institute blends rigorous science and engineering with entrepreneurship, design, and the arts.
 At this school, students most often learn from hands-on project experience, then launch directly into high-impact careers.
 Their unique and effective method explains the many valuable innovations from alumni… and intense interest from applicants each year.
-These days, the competition is as fierce as ever.
+These days, the competition is as fierce as ever — and getting fiercer with every cycle.

 Ready to look beyond the hype to see what your odds are really like?
-Today, we’ll discuss MIT’s 2025 acceptance rate, the average student profile for the incoming Class of 2029, and tips on how to build a competitive application yourself.
+Today, we’ll discuss MIT’s 2025 acceptance rate, the average student profile for the incoming Class of 2029, the newly released Class of 2030 Early Action data, and tips on how to build a competitive application yourself.

 About MIT: at a glance